Support through pregnancy, postpartum, and the many stages of parenting.

 Real support for the moments that feel too much.

-Mindful Pathways Counseling offers grounded, flexible support for women navigating life transitions, parenting challenges, and the emotional impact of cancer.
+Mindful Pathways Counseling offers grounded, flexible support for women navigating life transitions, pregnancy or parenting challenges, and the emotional impact of cancer.
+I provide therapy for women in the South Denver Metro area, including Castle Rock, Parker, Lone Tree, Highlands Ranch, and surrounding Colorado communities.
+Sessions are available in person and online across Colorado and Arizona.